ActiDoo/clusterrebootd/docs/STATE.md

   `staticcheck`, and `go test ./...`, then build `.deb`/`.rpm` artefacts with SBOMs, checksums, and cosign signatures on every push/pull request, uploading the `dist/packages/` directory for review.
+- The release workflow builds tagged revisions with the verified packaging toolchain, generates release notes from the commits since the previous tag, and uploads packages, SBOMs, checksums, and signatures directly to the corresponding GitHub Release while honouring optional cosign secrets for signing.

 ## Next Up
 - Measure CI run times with caching/static analysis enabled and tune job